top of page

 1909-1915

 Students came from all over the USA to learn about lumber management and conservation.
 School was nationally famous.
 Closed during WWI.
 Entire site on internet.
-Archives at Michigan State University archives.
+Michigan State University Archives

 Allegan